 Nature Photography Definition

-Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
-The story telling value of a photograph must be weighed more than the pictorial quality while maintaining high technical quality.
+Nature photography is restricted to the use of the photographic process to depict all branches of natural history, except anthropology and archaeology, in such a fashion that a well-informed person will be able to identify the subject material and certify its honest presentation.
+The story telling value of a Nature photograph must be weighed more than the pictorial quality while maintaining high technical quality.

-Images entered in Nature sections meeting the Nature Photography Definition above can have landscapes, geologic formations, weather phenomena, and extant organisms as the primary subject matter.
+Images entered as Nature can have landscape, geologic formations, weather phenomena, and extant organisms as the primary subject matter.
 This includes images taken with the subjects in controlled conditions, such as zoos, game farms, botanical gardens, aquariums and any enclosure where the subjects are totally dependent on man for food.

-Wildlife images may be entered in Nature sections of Exhibitions.
+Wildlife images may be entered in Nature sections.